yongjiaw/semantic-program/README.md

 - persistence abstraction
 - additional examples for scientific discovery and AI memory systems

-Soar may become a separate reference implementation of the same pattern inside the Soar code base, using Soar's native control and memory mechanisms.
+Soar may become a separate reference implementation of the same pattern inside the Soar code base, using Soar's native control and memory mechanisms and making any additional semantic-memory commitments explicit.

 ## Talks